ctnava/rxtechnotes/x_compounding.md

 > 🚨 *Any visible contamination, cloudiness, or color change renders the product unfit for use.*

 #### 💧 Common IV Solutions & Uses

+What is a common application of IV compounding for electrolyte replenishment?
+Mixing fluids to correct imbalances

 | Abbreviation | Full Name  | Composition | Osmolarity (Relative to Blood) | Clinical Use / Indication | Special Considerations |
 |--------------|------------|-------------|--------------------------------|--------------------------|------------------------|